talon-one/talon_one.rb/docs/IntegrationApi.md

 > Audience update_audience_v2(audience_id, body)

-Update audience
+Update audience name

-Update an Audience created by a third-party integration.
+Update the name of the given audience created by a third-party integration.
+Sending a request to this endpoint does **not** trigger the rule engine.
+To update the audience's members, use the [Update customer profile](#tag/Customer-profiles/operation/updateCustomerProfileV2) endpoint.

 ### Example